Skip to main content

 • Worker – Fine-tuning execution may use a worker service (see llmtune-infra/worker).
 Configure WORKER_API_URL and related secrets in the platform.

 Exact setup steps depend on your hosting environment.
-Refer to the Deployment Guide and your internal runbooks.
-TODO: Add a dedicated self-hosted deployment runbook when the deployment path is finalized.
+Refer to the Deployment Guide and your internal runbooks for detailed deployment instructions.

 Next Steps